keithfma/keithfma.github.io/_posts/2018-04-04-evenly-spaced-streamlines.md

 package, I was showing it off to my good friend Chris Thissen and learned that he too had recently implemented the same algorithm in MATLAB!
-It turns out that we both got the reference from our PhD advisor, Mark Brandon, decided it was useful enought to share with the world, and quietly set to work coding it up.
+It turns out that we both got the reference from our PhD advisor, Mark Brandon, decided it was useful enough to share with the world, and quietly set to work coding it up.
 Great minds may think alike, but probably should spend more time talking!
 You can find Chris's (also excellent) implementation at the link below: